17 Best Customer Support Platform Portals in 2025

 Pricing

 HubSpot provides customer support platforms for several different professions, like marketing, sales, service, operations, and more.
 These plans start at $15/month per seat (billed monthly) for the Marketing/Customer Starter Plan, and go into the low $1,000s.
-They all provide analytics features, records creation for knowledge bases, and more.
+They all offer analytics features, knowledge base record creation, and additional capabilities.

 The Bottom Line